-Complaints concerning sexual harassment or gender discrimination may be brought directly to the attention of the Title IX Coordinator, Nancy Starr, at 412-809-5311, or starr.nancy@ptcollege.edu.
-The student and Ms. Starr can determine whether to follow the informal or formal process based on the type of complaint and/or any other factors relevant to making the determination.
+These grievances may be brought directly to the attention of the Title IX Coordinator, Nancy Starr, at 412-809-5311, or starr.nancy@ptcollege.edu.
+Another reporting option for grievances involving sexual misconduct is through the online reporting form located on the Consumer Information page of the college website.

-Complaints regarding non-gender-specific discrimination or accommodations for a student with a disability may be brought directly to the attention of the Associate Vice President of Student Services, Keith Merlino, at 412-809-5256, or merlino.keith@ptcollege.edu.
-The student and Mr. Merlino can determine whether to follow the informal or formal process based on the type of complaint and/or any other factors relevant to making the determination.
+Grievances regarding non-gender-specific discrimination or accommodations for a student with a disability may be brought directly to the attention of Marsha Lindsay, Chief Diversity, Equity & Inclusion Officer; 1111 McKee Road, Oakdale, PA 15071; phone number; 412-809-5293, 800-784-9675; lindsay.marsha@ptcollege.edu.
+The student and Ms. Lindsey can determine whether to follow the informal or formal process based on the type of complaint and/or any other factors relevant to making the determination.

-Basic steps for informal academic complaints include:
+Basic steps for informal academic grievances include:

-Complaint Procedure for Nursing, Business, and Culinary Arts Programs
+Grievance Procedure for Nursing, Business, and Culinary Arts Programs

 - 1. Meet with the instructor.
 If the issue is not resolved: - 2.
-Schedule a meeting with the Academic Chair (see the PTC Catalog for a list of staff/faculty by department) who can work with the student to come up with a final informal determination.
+Schedule a meeting with the Academic Chair/Dean (see the PTC Catalog for a list of staff/faculty by department) who can work with the student to come up with a final informal determination.

-Complaint Procedure for all other Programs
+Grievance Procedure for all other Programs